activisthandbook/activisthandbook/articles/organising/models.md

 ### Ambiguity in definitions

 This guide discusses a relatively unexplored field.
-While many

 ## Bottom-up or hierarchical?